 Don't see your wallet?
 You'll find easy to follow steps on how to get your Cardano public address from hundreds of wallets here.

 Don't forget, in order for Koinly to calculate your crypto taxes correctly you’ll need to add your public address from every wallet you use for Cardano.

 Good to Know

-The API import may take a few minutes.
-That is normal.
-Once Koinly and your blockchain are connected you may notice a yellow circle next to the Cardano icon in your Koinly Wallet.
-Why?
-Koinly has calculated your balances based on the imported transactions but the balances reported by the API are not quite matching up.
+2. Once Koinly and Cardano are connected you may notice a yellow circle next to the Cardano icon in your Koinly Wallet.
+Koinly has calculated your balances based on the imported transactions but the balances reported by the API aren't quite matching up.
 Don’t worry, this is easy to fix!
-See our support article here.
+See our support article here for quick troubleshooting steps.